 Step 4.
 When you’ve filled up a cupcake tin, put it in the oven for 18-22 minutes.
 This should give you enough time to fill up the next cupcake tin.
 (This recipe makes 24 biscuits, so you’ll either need two tins or you’ll have to pause in the middle to let the biscuits cool, take them out of the pan, wash the pan, etc. etc. Or you could halve the recipe, but once you taste these, you won’t want to.)
 The biscuits should be golden brown when you remove them.

 Step 5.
 Enjoy your chicken pot pie biscuits!
 I can usually eat 3-4 of these in a sitting—not saying that you should (really, you probably shouldn’t, they’re not exactly the healthiest).
+You can also prepare this food for people that stay at home and need Home Care Assistance.
 But they freeze well and reheat well (a minute or two in the microwave is really all you need once they’re thawed), so 24 biscuits really isn’t as many as it sounds.
 Especially if you have a family larger than two people, you could probably be through these in two days.

 Prep time: 45 min (not including cooking the chicken)